Why join the CIO?

 Membership of Kew Gardens

 Kew Guild members are entitled to individual membership at the staff discount price of £35.
 The membership must be paid for by Direct Debit and entitles you to free entry to Kew and Wakehurst Place for you and a family member, Kew Magazine delivered to your home three times a year and discounts in Kew’s shops.
 Call 020 8332 3200 with your membership number for more details.

 How to join

-Please click download Kew Guild CIO Membership Application Form.
+Please click to download Kew Guild CIO Membership Application Form.

 To view this document you will need a copy of Adobe Acrobat Reader.
 If you do not already have a copy it is available free from the Adobe website.